Column01/AI-Function-Agent/README.md

 ### Available tools

-Pre-made tools exist and can be found in the [functions](/functions) folder of the repo
+Pre-made tools exist and can be found in the [functions](/functions) folder of the repo.

 ### Making your own tooling